-The Draft Housing Element was first released on June 3, 2021, for review and comment.
+A first draft The Draft Housing Element was first released on June 3, 2021, for public review and comment.
 The draft was made available on the City's website and was noticed to residents through the same methods as the Planning Board and City Council meetings.
 Additional direct noticing was sent to local housing advocate groups.
-Appendix A provides an overview and summary of the three-year process and consultations that supported the preparation of this Housing Element.